 On March 5th, 1960, a bright fireball exploded over the largely rural area of Burkina Faso.
 Local villagers witnessed the fall and many kilograms of stones were recovered.
 Later analysis proved the stones were H5 chondrites.
 Some specimens show an alternate impact melt breccia lithology.

 Refer to the photo.
 The black centimeter cube is shown for scale and is not included.
-You are purchasing a single small fragment selected from the larger lot shown.
+You are purchasing a single small fragment like the one shown.
 Your purchase will include a labeled gemjar for safe storage.

 From the Meteoritical Bulletin entry on Gao Guenie :